 Referee Lloyd Morgan had his hands full as the official of seven matches.
 As the opening bell rang, Michael Richards immediately marched from his corner to the opposite end and slapped Richard Mulu, demonstrating the chain of command between himself, the silver lion graduate, and Mulu the student.
 The two locked up in an aggressive manner, Mulu backed Richards into the corner where Morgan intervened and broke up the intensity.
 Mulu then slapped Richards.
 “Silver lion?” shouted Mulu at his elder.
 The two locked up again, Richards gripped Mulu into a headlock, however, Mulu used his strength to counter the hold into a mighty waist lock takedown slam.

 On several occasions, Mulu attempted to gain a pinfall on Richards, but could only get as far as the two count.
-Frustrated that he couldn’t gain a pitfall, Mulu yelled at the referee Despite being overpowered, Richards insisted on face to face combat, yet kept getting dropping by Mulus heavy clothesline.
+Frustrated that he couldn’t gain a pitfall, Mulu yelled at the referee Despite being overpowered, Richards insisted on face-to-face combat, yet kept getting dropped by Mulu’s heavy clothesline.
 Mulu executed a massive body slam which he followed up with a leg drop.
 Mulu tried for another pinfall, but the fighting spirit in Richards was the only thing that could match Mulu’s power.
 Mulu then picked up Richards for a second bodyslam, but as Mulu went to lift his opponent, the experienced Richards turned the move into a small package.
 Referee Morgan counted to three, and Michael Richards secured the win.

 Winner: Michael Richards

 Patrick Schischka (West Auckland, NZ) vs. Mark Tui (Auckland, NZ):